Updated: December 6, 2023

 Sub-zero temperatures make it tempting to cuddle up on the couch with Netflix and comfort food.
 While it’s normal to feel sluggish in the winter, kids and adults alike need to remain active to stay healthy.

-This winter, resist the urge to hibernate and instead head outside for active, family fun!
-St. Albert and the greater Edmonton area have plenty of family friendly winter activities available all season long.
+This winter in 2023, resist the urge to hibernate and instead head outside for active, family fun!
+St. Albert and the greater Edmonton area have plenty of family-friendly winter activities available all season long.

 Here are a few ideas for families looking to keep moving when the temperatures dip: